Occasionally our advocates encounter cases, like Beth Agnew’s, that make us want to beat our heads against the wall in frustration.

 When Rosa Pasarin asks for a flight change, only to be offered a refund, can she expect Expedia to deliver?
 Find out.

+Kathryn Frieze just wanted her money back.
 She had paid the airline Iberia $176 for an “extra legroom” seat on a flight from Chicago to Madrid, but the airline rescheduled her flight, dropping her upgraded economy class seat.
 Her repeated attempts to reach the airline proved futile.